 Business Book Summary: The Miracle Morning covers some of the best practices for waking up in the morning.
 It teaches readers how to wake up with more energy and motivation.
 He encourages readers to start each day with good habits.
 Business books such as this include actionable steps to improve your mornings.

 This business book is worth reading because: Most people try to change all of their bad habits at once.
 With The Miracle Morning, Hal Elrod recommends changing a person’s morning habits as a simple but effective solution.
 He goes on to say, “How you wake up each day and your morning routine (or lack thereof) dramatically affects your levels of success in every single area of your life.
-Focused, productive, successful mornings generate focused, productive, successful days—which inevitably create a successful life—in the same way that unfocused, unproductive, and mediocre mornings generate unfocused, unproductive, and mediocre days, and ultimately a mediocre quality of life.
+Focused, productive, successful mornings generate focused, productive, successful days—which inevitably create a successful life—in the same way that unfocused, unproductive, and mediocre morning routines generate unfocused, unproductive, and mediocre days, and ultimately a mediocre quality of life.
 By simply changing the way you wake up in the morning, you can transform any area of your life, faster than you ever thought possible.”
 Starting your day with good habits can transform your entire day and your life.

 14. Lean In by Sheryl Sandberg

 Business Book Synopsis: Sheryl Sandberg’s Lean In delves into the lack of female leaders and how to succeed as a female in the business world.
 She offers women insight into how to grow professionally while sharing personal stories and real data.
 Sandberg shares her personal struggles to help prevent women from making the same mistakes.